-PARENT TEACHER ASSOCIATION

-The mission of the Colorado PTA is to make every child's potential a reality by engaging and empowering families and communities to advocate for all children.
+PARENT TEACHER ASSOCIATION The mission of the Colorado PTA is to make every child's potential a reality by engaging and empowering families and communities to advocate for all children.
 The benefits of familyschool-community partnerships are many: higher teacher morale, more parent involvement, great student success, and more.
-That is why PTA developed the Guide, a tool for empowering people to work together with an end goal of building family-school partnerships and student success.
+That is why PTA developed the Family-School Partnerships Implementation Guide, a tool for empowering people to work together with an end goal of building family-school partnerships and student success.

-in more important to get multi-agency increase school-based prevention, ources.
-Rural agencies often have r urban counterparts, and financial ul funding of new initiatives.
-Local connected, such as in a Collaborative n't have to "reinvent the wheel" to
+In smaller, rural counties, it is even more important to get multi-agency collaboration when working to increase school-based prevention, wellness and mental health resources.
+Rural agencies often have more limited budgets than their urban counterparts, and financial collaboration is key to successful funding of new initiatives.
+Local agencies are often already well-connected, such as in a Collaborative Management Program - you won't have to "reinvent the wheel" to encourage collaboration.